 Yes, you’re confident after the using Picmonic’s visual study aids to prep and practice for exams, get a top score on boards, but nursing takes humility and a willingness to be taught.
 With the medical field changing all the time, you’ll find that “cocky nurses get in trouble,” Snyder explains.
 So don’t take it personally if someone tries to teach you a new way to do something or a new procedure.
 “Even experienced nurses will have to be trained in new things,” says Snyder, “and if you’re resistant to learning, you won’t get very far.”

 Knowing what Nurse Snyder knows now, she has advice for current nursing students: Don’t cram for tests!
 Keep your study schedule less hectic by using Picmonic’s visual study aids to help you retain information 331% longer, AKA make you a total superstar as you begin training.
-Picmonic allows you to choose a Pathway related to the topics you’re currently studying and learn a few Picmonics every day so you can learn more in less time.
+Picmonic allows you to choose a Playlist related to the topics you’re currently studying and learn a few Picmonics every day so you can learn more in less time.
 Plus, each “Picmonic” features a quiz at the end to test your knowledge.

 “I wish I knew about that when I was in school!”
 Nurse Snyder says.
 Luckily, you know about it!
 You can get a free trial of Picmonic for Nursing right now and use your smarts in the future when you’re working your first year on the floor.